 - 1. Disconnect the flight battery from the helicopter. - 2.
 Refer the Transmitter Setup Table to correctly setup your transmitter. - 3.
 Lower the throttle stick to the lowest position.
 Set all trims to the center position. - 4.
 Power off the transmitter and move all switches to the 0 position.
 Move the throttle to the low/off position. - 5.
-Install the bind plug in the receiver BIND/PROG port (far left side of the receiver). - 6.
-Connect the flight battery to the ESC.
-The receiver LED flashes, indicating it is in bind mode.

-7. Put the transmitter into bind mode while powering on the transmitter.

-8. Release the bind button/switch after 2-3 seconds.
-The helicopter is bound when the LED on the receiver turns solid.

-9. Disconnect the flight battery and power the transmitter off.
+Install the bind plug in the bind port extension located inside the hatch. - 6.
+Connect the flight battery to the ESC. - 7.
+Put the transmitter into bind mode while powering on the transmitter. - Release the bind button/switch after 2-3 seconds.
+The helicopter is bound when swashplate responds to control stick movement. - 9.
+Disconnect the flight battery and power the transmitter off.